mgraffg/EvoDAG/README.md

 ## Quick Start ##

-There are two options to use EvoDAG, one is as a library and the other is as command line.
+There are two options to use EvoDAG, one is as a library and the other is using the command line interface.

 ### Using EvoDAG as library